MicrosoftDocs/mesh-docs/mesh/develop/getting-started/samples/pavilion.md

 ## Samples scene (*MeshPavillion_Samples*)

-In the **Samples** scene, you'll find activities from the Toybox package, a globe from our Control Samples package, various art assets, and Mesh toolkit features like screenshare that you can pull into your own environments.
+In the **Samples** scene, you'll find activities constructed from objects [found in the Toybox package](./toybox.md), a globe from our [Control Samples](../../getting-started/samples/control-samples.md) package, various art assets, and Mesh toolkit features like screenshare that you can pull into your own environments.

 ![______](../../../media/samples/pavilion/001-campfire.png)